-At current levels of funding, we are able to help and support around 50,000 women every year.
+At current levels of funding, we are able to help and support around 66,000 women each year.
 Unfortunately this is barely scratching the surface of the problem of endemic poverty in sub-Saharan Africa.

-So in the next five years, we want to double our reach - helping over 100,000 women every year to build a life out of poverty for themselves and their families.

-We estimate that we will need to raise at least £9 million over the next five years.
+We want to dramatically increase our reach by 2022, helping over 100,000 women every year to build a life out of poverty for themselves and their families.
+We estimate that we will need to raise at least £9 million over the next three years.
 We cannot do this without your support.

-By 2021 400,000
+By 2022 400,000